 An instance of a Teleport service is called an agent.
 For all Teleport services besides the Teleport SSH Service, an agent can enable access to multiple resources, and can run on a separate host from the resources it enables access to.
 All agents must run in the same network as their target resources.

-Teleport is available in three editions.
+Teleport is available in several editions.
 All editions include the same open

 source core, which is available at the

-You can find a detailed comparison of Teleport's editions in our Choose an Edition documentation.
+You can find a detailed comparison of the features available in each Teleport edition in Choose an edition.

 Teleport Team makes it easier for small organizations to get started with enabling secure access to their infrastructure.
 It includes a subset of Teleport Enterprise Cloud features, and teams can switch to Teleport Enterprise Cloud as they scale up their Teleport usage.